 In order to have eternal life, first of all we must follow Jesus on His terms, not ours.
 And He said it's hard for people who have a lot of things to be saved.

-Here's a second insight.
+Here's a third implication.

-B. No one can be saved apart from God (24-27).
-Verse 24-"The disciples were amazed at his words."
+3. No one can be saved apart from God (26-27).
+At this point, the people spoke up (26), "Those who heard this asked, 'Who then can be saved?"
 They'd just seen Jesus turn away a person who was, to them, a prime candidate for salvation.
 If he couldn't be saved, after all he's done, who can?!